flyingmachine/brave-clojure-web/content/concurrency.md

 that it should start being evaluated immediately. *But*, it also indicates that you don't need the result immediately.
-Part of learning concurrent programming is learning to identify when you've created these chronological dependencies when they aren't actually necessary.
+Part of learning concurrent programming is learning to identify when you've created these chronological couplings when they aren't actually necessary.

 When you dereference a future, you indicate that the result is required *right now* and that evaluation should stop until the result